 To comply with the health reform law, UnitedHealthcare is offering:

-A list of prescription contraceptives available to you on Tier 1, or the lowest tier on your Prescription Drug List (PDL), for no cost.
+A list of prescription contraceptives available to you on Tier 1, or the lowest tier on your Prescription Drug List (PDL) or formulary, for no cost.
 These contraceptives are available now for most benefit plans.